OpenBMB/MiniCPM-V/README.md

 **MiniCPM-Llama3-V 2.5** is the latest model in the MiniCPM-V series.
 The model is built on SigLip-400M and Llama3-8B-Instruct with a total of 8B parameters.
 It exhibits a significant performance improvement over MiniCPM-V 2.0.
 Notable features of MiniCPM-Llama3-V 2.5 include:

 - 🔥 **Leading Performance.**
-  MiniCPM-Llama3-V 2.5 has achieved an average score of 65.1 on OpenCompass, a comprehensive evaluation over 11 popular benchmarks. **It surpasses widely used proprietary models like GPT-4V-1106, Gemini Pro, Claude 3 and Qwen-VL-Max with 8B parameters**, greatly outperforming other multimodal LLMs built on Llama 3.
+  MiniCPM-Llama3-V 2.5 has achieved an average score of 65.1 on OpenCompass, a comprehensive evaluation over 11 popular benchmarks. **With only 8B parameters, it surpasses widely used proprietary models like GPT-4V-1106, Gemini Pro, Claude 3 and Qwen-VL-Max** and greatly outperforms other Llama 3-based MLLMs.

 - 💪 **Strong OCR Capabilities.**
-  MiniCPM-Llama3-V 2.5 can process images with any aspect ratio up to 1.8 million pixels, achieving an **700+ score on OCRBench, surpassing proprietary models such as GPT-4o, GPT-4V-0409, Qwen-VL-Max and Gemini Pro**.
+  MiniCPM-Llama3-V 2.5 can process images with any aspect ratio and up to 1.8 million pixels (e.g., 1344x1344), achieving an **700+ score on OCRBench, surpassing proprietary models such as GPT-4o, GPT-4V-0409, Qwen-VL-Max and Gemini Pro**.
 Based on recent user feedback, MiniCPM-Llama3-V 2.5 has now enhanced full-text OCR extraction, table-to-markdown conversion, and other high-utility capabilities, and has further strengthened its instruction-following and complex reasoning abilities, enhancing multimodal interaction experiences.

 - 🏆 **Trustworthy Behavior.**
-  Leveraging the latest [RLAIF-V](https://github.com/RLHF-V/RLAIF-V/) method (the newest technology in the [RLHF-V](https://github.com/RLHF-V) [CVPR'24] series), MiniCPM-Llama3-V 2.5 exhibits trustworthy multimodal behavior.
-It achieves **10.3%** hallucination rate on Object HalBench, lower than GPT-4V-1106 (13.6%), achieving the best level within the open-source community.
+  Leveraging the latest [RLAIF-V](https://github.com/RLHF-V/RLAIF-V/) method (the newest technology in the [RLHF-V](https://github.com/RLHF-V) [CVPR'24] series), MiniCPM-Llama3-V 2.5 exhibits more trustworthy behavior.
+It achieves **10.3%** hallucination rate on Object HalBench, lower than GPT-4V-1106 (13.6%), achieving the best-level performance within the open-source community.

 - 🌏 **Multilingual Support.**
-  Thanks to the strong multilingual capabilities of Llama 3 and the cross-lingual generalization technique from [VisCPM](https://github.com/OpenBMB/VisCPM), MiniCPM-Llama3-V 2.5 extends its foundational bilingual (Chinese-English) multimodal capabilities to support **30+ languages including German, French, Spanish, Italian, Russian etc.** We achieve this extension through only minimal instruction-tuning with translated multimodal data.
+  Thanks to the strong multilingual capabilities of Llama 3 and the cross-lingual generalization technique from [VisCPM](https://github.com/OpenBMB/VisCPM), MiniCPM-Llama3-V 2.5 extends its bilingual (Chinese-English) multimodal capabilities to **over 30 languages including German, French, Spanish, Italian, Russian etc.** We achieve this extension through only 90k translated multimodal data (<0.5% SFT data).
 [All Supported Languages](./assets/minicpm-llama-v-2-5_languages.md).

 - 🚀 **Efficient Deployment.**
-  MiniCPM-Llama3-V 2.5 systematically employs **model quantization, CPU optimizations, NPU optimizations and compilation optimizations** as acceleration techniques, achieving high-efficiency deployment on edge devices.
+  MiniCPM-Llama3-V 2.5 systematically employs **model quantization, CPU optimizations, NPU optimizations and compilation optimizations**, achieving high-efficiency deployment on edge devices.
 For mobile phones with Qualcomm chips, we have integrated the NPU acceleration framework QNN into llama.cpp for the first time.
 After systematic optimization, MiniCPM-Llama3-V 2.5 has realized a **150-fold acceleration in multimodal large model edge-side image encoding** and a **3-fold increase in language decoding speed**.

 ### Evaluation <!-- omit in toc -->